-- As the WIOA Adult, Dislocated Worker and Youth Service Provider, Vincennes University works closely with the Regional Operator and the Board to deliver services in a manner that is well aligned with the goals and priorities of the Board. - Many of the students who receive assistance with training funded by resources of the WorkOne system attend lvy Tech Bloomington or Vincennes University.
-As such, both Vocational Rehabilitation and WorkOne staff coordinates closely with Admissions and Financial Aid staff as well as Academic Counselors and Instructors to facilitate a well-coordinated effort to support students in their training programs.

-- WorkOne staff recently worked with Ivy Tech Bloomington and Broadview Learning Center to create a plan for establishing an Adult Education class to be offered on Ivy Tech's campus.
+- Many of the students who receive assistance with training funded by resources of the WorkOne system attend Ivy Tech Bloomington or Vincennes University.
+As such, both Vocational Rehabilitation and WorkOne staff coordinates closely with Admissions and Financial Aid staff as well as Academic Counselors and Instructors to facilitate a well-coordinated effort to support students in their training programs. - WorkOne staff recently worked with Ivy Tech Bloomington and Broadview Learning Center to create a plan for establishing an Adult Education class to be offered on Ivy Tech's campus.
 After considerable discussion and planning, this class will begin in the Fall of 2016.
-This will allow Adult Education students to become familiar and more comfortable with the Ivy Tech campus and the training programs available which will likely increase the number of students who transition into postsecondary training at Ivy Tech upon completion of their high school equivalency certification. - Staff of Ivy Tech Bloomington's Corporate College works closely with the Regional Operator and WorkOne staff to develop and offer short term trainings which align with the needs of area employers.
+This will allow Adult Education students to become familiar and more comfortable with the Ivy Tech campus and the training programs available which will likely increase the number of students who transition into postsecondary training at Ivy Tech upon completion of their high school equivalency certification. - Staff of Ivy Tech Bloomington's Corporate College works closely with the One-Stop Operator and WorkOne staff to develop and offer short term trainings which align with the needs of area employers.
 These programs are available to participants of the WIOA Adult, Dislocated Worker and Youth Programs as well as to the general public, but these trainings are developed primarily with WorkINdiana students in mind.
 Since individuals who are eligible for the WorkINdiana program are one of the WIOA priority of service populations, this collaboration enhances recruitment efforts for this targeted population and provides increased options for training beyond the traditional degree programs.
 Ivy Tech Corporate College staff are very flexible with the scheduling of classes to meet the needs of students and are able to tailor curriculum to meet the needs of employers in the region.
 The Continuing Education Department of Vincennes University's Jasper Campus also provides similar short term training opportunities using Career and Technical Education facilities and other locations to deliver the training on-site in Region 8 for the convenience of students. - Some customers of the WorkOne system attend training programs offered by Indiana University.
 As such, WorkOne staff coordinate with the appropriate staff at IU to help students through the registration and financial aid processes.
 In addition, WorkOne staff recently developed a pilot program to provide testing and assessment services to IU for jobs posted by IU in Indiana Career Connect (ICC) to broaden access to these IU jobs for all populations.
-The business services team also participates in job fairs and other events sponsored by IU. - All 3 of these educational institutions represent not just educational opportunities, but also provide a large number of employment opportunities in the region.
+The business services team also participates in job fairs and other events sponsored by IU. - All three (3) of these educational institutions represent not just educational opportunities, but also provide a large number of employment opportunities in the region.
 These institutions post many jobs in the ICC system and work with WorkOne staff to find candidates for openings.
-This allows WorkOne staff to become familiar with their hiring needs and practices and helps provide job placement opportunities for customers of the WorkOne system.
+This allows WorkOne staff to become familiar with their hiring needs and practices and helps provide job placement opportunities for customers of the WorkOne system. - Next Level Jobs Region 8 will support the Indiana Workforce Ready Grant program approved by the 2017 General Assembly.
+This workforce development program is part of Governor Eric Holcomb's Next Level Indiana Agenda.
+The primary focus is on high priority industries and high demand jobs.
+This Grant covers tuition costs for students who enroll in a high-value certificate program offered through Ivy Tech or Vincennes University.
+Eligible certificates are associated within the following industries: Advanced Manufacturing, Building and Construction, Health and Life Sciences, Information Technology & Business Services, and Transportation & Logistics.